Yoshi-E/ArmaRconDiscordBot/README.md

 2. Clone the git `https://github.com/Yoshi-E/ArmaRconDiscordBot.git`
 3. Run `pip install -r requirements.txt` to install required modules
 4. Run the `bot.py` once, it will quickly terminate itself, as you still have to configure some settings:
-5. Configure the bot: The files are created upon the first launch.
+5. Configure the bot: The files are created upon the first launch 5.1.
-5.1.
 In `/modules/core/config.json` you have to enter a Discord Bot Token 5.2.
 In `/modules/rcon/rcon_cfg.json` you have to enter your Battleye RCon details.
 Read more about it here: [Battleye Rcon](https://community.bistudio.com/wiki/BattlEye#RCon).
 6. Now you should be good to go!
 Just start the `bot.py`!